Associate Professor of Law

-Professor Titshaw serves as Associate Dean for Academic Affairs and teaches Property and seminars on Sexuality and the Law and Migration Problems and Policy.
+Professor Titshaw teaches Property, Family Law, an Immigration Appeals Clinic, and seminars on Sexuality and the Law and Migration Problems and Policy.
 He has previously taught Immigration Practice, International Business Transactions, and Real Estate Transactions.
-Dean Titshaw has written extensively on immigration law, comparative law, and legal issues concerning sexual minorities.
-He was awarded a 2014-15 Fulbright-Schuman fellowship to complete research on these topics at the European University Institute (E.U.I.) in Florence, Italy, and at Leiden Law School’s campus in The Hague, The Netherlands.
+Professor Titshaw has written extensively on immigration law, comparative law, and legal issues concerning sexual minorities.
+He was awarded a 2014-15 Fulbright-Schuman fellowship to complete research on these topics at the European University Institute (E.U.I.) in Florence, Italy, and at Leiden University Law School’s campus in The Hague, The Netherlands.

 Prior to joining the faculty at Mercer, Dean Titshaw was an adjunct professor at the University of Georgia School of Law and practiced immigration and transactional law for twelve years with Arnall Golden Gregory LLP in Atlanta, Georgia.
 He also clerked with U.S. District Court Judge Adrian Duplantier in New Orleans, Louisiana, served as a legal translator with Germany’s Federal Constitutional Court (Bundesverfassungsgericht) in Karlsruhe, Germany, and worked as a visiting foreign attorney with Roedl & Partner GbR in Nuremberg, Germany.

 Professor Titshaw earned a B.A. from Georgetown University, a J.D., cum laude, from the University of Georgia School of Law, and an LL.M., magna cum laude, from the Universität Hamburg in Hamburg, Germany.